khunglongxanh9999/Rock-Paper-Scissors-Game/README.md

 - Select and manipulate DOM Elements
 - Call and take value from Events;

-Every steps have been carefully noted in the comment lines
+All steps have been carefully noted in the comment lines

 See it's live: https://khunglongxanh9999.github.io/Rock-Paper-Scissors-Game/